notaz/picodrive/platform/base_readme.txt

 Changelog
 ---------
+1.40b
+  * Fixed sprite masking code.
+Thanks to Lordus for explaining how it works.
+  + Added "disable sprite limit" option.
+  + PSP: added black level adjustment to display options.
+  * Changed reset to act as 'soft' reset.
+  + Added detection for Puggsy (it doesn't really have sram).
+  * Some small timing adjustments.

 1.40a
-  * Fixed a binding problem with up and down keys.
+  * GP2X: Fixed a binding problem with up and down keys.
   * Default game config no longer overrides global user config.

 1.40